Combination Car, American Car & Foundry Co., January 1906

 This car is actually of wooden construction, but with steel side sheathing. #1094 was built by American Car & Foundry in January 1906 as one of 22 cars built in three lots (numbered 1078-1099) as combination baggage-smoker passenger cars, a similar configuration to the C&NW #7409 at Mid-Continent.
 The car was originally fitted with Pintsch gas lighting and coal-fired Baker heater for heat.
 Cost of construction: $12,032.90.

 During the summer of 1927, #1094 received a major upgrade when a steel underframe and steel sheathing were applied at Rock Island’s Horton, Kansas car shop at a cost of some $5,200.
 Only 12 of the original 22 received this upgrade; the remainder were presumed retired by this date.
 About 1936, the car received further modifications so that it could be used as a caboose in mixed train service (where passengers are carried in a coach coupled to a freight train).
 These included a new oil-fired stove and conversion of electric lights to oil (since no supply of electricity was available in mixed service).
 This made the car self-contained.
 In 1951, #1094 received one final shopping by the Rock Island.
 On November 12, work was completed at the Fairbury, Nebraska freight car repair track to convert #1094 to wrecker diner car #95065.
 A wrecker diner/sleeping car usually traveled with a wrecker crane to provide sleeping and eating facilities for the traveling crews that worked with the wrecker. #95065’s exterior was painted in freight car red, and the interior passenger compartment was remodeled (the baggage room became the dining room, and the passenger compartment which formerly seated 38 patrons became the job conductor’s office and train crew sleeping area.
 By 1968, #95065 was put up for disposal by the Rock Island.
 A Mid-Continent member bid $100 on the car, and it was accepted by the railroad. #95065 was shipped to North Freedom on its own wheels, arriving August 28, 1968.
 The car’s exterior has been repainted in Pullman green and relettered to its original as-built scheme.
 It was used as a bunk car by members staying at Mid-Continent for work sessions.
 After the passing of its last private owner, the car was sold to Mid-Continent by the owner’s estate in 2018.
-The car was then listed for sale and purchased in 2020 by the Iron Horse Railroad Park in Chisago City, Minnesota.
+The car was sold to a private owner in 2020 with plans to transport it to Minnesota, but it never left North Freedom and ownership eventually reverted back to the museum in 2023.
+The car is presently slated to undergo repairs to allow it to become a dining and bunk facility for museum volunteers.

 The Chicago Rock Island & Pacific Railroad name was first incorporated in 1866 to consolidate several smaller lines running west from Chicago to Rock Island and Peoria, Illinois, and Iowa City and Muscatine, Iowa.
 Sister predecessor road Mississippi & Missouri was reached in 1856 at Davenport when the first railroad bridge to span the Mississippi River was completed.
 Although a first, it did not last long.
 One week later, the steamboat Effie Afton rammed a span and damaged the bridge.
 The steam navigation companies were suspected of sabotage as they considered the railroads direct competition.
 A legal fight ensued, with Abraham Lincoln represented the Rock Island, taking the case all the way to the Supreme Court, which decided for all time the rights of railroads to bridge navigable streams.
 The decision also changed the economic bias of the country from north-south along the river systems, to east-west via the railroad systems.